Special Education: Severe Emphasis - BA, BS

 About this Degree

-This program prepares students to work with individuals who have severe disabilities.
+This program prepares students to work with individuals who have complex support needs.
 Students are given the opportunity to gain hands-on experience working with local school districts or on-campus programs.

 Severe Emphasis: This emphasis prepares graduates to work with students who have low-incidence disabilities, such as intellectual disabilities, physical disabilities, autism spectrum disorder, traumatic and acquired brain injury, and multiple disabilities.
 Graduates typically teach academic and life skills in a K-12 classroom or in a post-secondary setting (students age 18-21).